-A clean and well organized workplace enhances efficiency in-turn workplace safety.
-Photo by Vern Berry.
+A clean and well-organized workplace enhances efficiency and in turn workplace safety.
+Photo provided by Vern Berry.

 The five basics to 5S.

 Tools and supplies are Set In Order as part of a 5S program.

 A diagram located on this mobile cart clearly shows location of each item.

 5S is a cornerstone element of Lean.
 It gets its name from five Japanese words; seiri (sort), seiton (set in place), seison (shine), seiketsu (standardize), and shitsuke (sustain).
 5S can be applied almost anywhere in the organization.
 Administration, hangar, back shops, stockrooms, production booths; all can benefit from a dose of 5S.

 Assuming we want to get started, where do we start?
 Well, first, we need a plan and every plan begins with a goal.
 The usual goal is reduction of waste.
 The plan sets rules for each of the 5S elements.
 In 5S, each element brings us closer to our goal of resource conservation and reduction of waste.
 Upon completion, it includes the anticipated benefit of the overall process as well as the organization’s commitment to assure that changes are maintained.
 A post mortem process after execution of the plan will provide lessons learned for the next use of the process.